 The real estate sector is a prime example of the cannabis industry’s ability to enliven stagnant markets.
 For example, it has been reported that cannabis has dramatically boosted the warehouse business in Colorado, where marijuana is legal for both medical and recreational use.
 Following the November 2016 elections, 29 states and the District of Columbia have laws legalizing marijuana in some form.
 With more states legalizing medical use and even expanding the scope of legalization to recreational use, one can expect a greater need for available financing in this industry.
 The development of a market for REITs to acquire and leaseback real estate assets may provide a useful alternative to traditional finance options.

 Thompson Coburn represents PharmaCann on multiple corporate, finance, intellectual property and other matters.
-Kevin Young is a partner and Emily Jenkinson is an associate practicing in the firm’s corporate practice with a special focus on cannabis.
+Kevin Young is a partner practicing in the firm’s corporate practice with a special focus on cannabis.